tdwg/dwc-for-biologging/use-cases/camtrap-dp/README.md

 ## Rationale

-Lossy transformation of camera trap data formatted as a [Camtrap Data Package](https://gitlab.com/oscf/camtrap-package-schemas) to Darwin Core that can be indexed by GBIF.
+Lossy transformation of camera trap data formatted as a [Camera Trap Data Package](https://gitlab.com/oscf/camtrap-dp) to Darwin Core that can be indexed by GBIF.

 ## Example dataset

 _Agouti export for Monitoring Faunabeheerzone 8_ is a camera trap dataset created by the [Research Institute for Nature and Forest (INBO)](https://www.inbo.be/en).
-It contains deployments, media and observations data formatted as a [Camtrap Data Package](https://gitlab.com/oscf/camtrap-package-schemas) and a small sample is [deposited in this repository](data/raw).
+It contains deployments, media and observations data formatted as a [Camtrap DP](https://gitlab.com/oscf/camtrap-dp) and a small sample is [deposited in this repository](data/raw).

 Important files: